 One-Scene Wonder: Kennyo, Yoshihiro, Xavi, and Itsuki in Season 1.
 The first three while they're slain by Nobunaga's men.
 Yoshihiro is back on his feet in Season 2.

-Seasonal Rot: It may be too early to call Judge End this, but the series is receiving a lot of criticism for its inferior animation when compared with Sengoku Basara and Sengoku Basara 2 by Production I.G.
+Seasonal Rot: Judge End.
+The series is receiving a lot of criticism for its inferior animation when compared with Sengoku Basara and Sengoku Basara 2 by Production I.G.
+In addition to cutting the action back to a fraction of its former glory, introducing several annoying and useless characters and replacing the rocking soundtrack with vapid ear torture.
+The DVDs also got poor sales in comparison.